kjanjua26/Custom_EAST/results/readme.md

-This file contains the results from the detector.
+This folder contains the results from the detector.